Greg Maffei: Business career

 Maffei joined Liberty Media in 2005.
-He served as its president and CEO.
-Liberty Media owns media, communications and entertainment businesses, including subsidiaries Formula One Group, Sirius XM, the Atlanta Braves, and an interest in Live Nation Entertainment.
-Maffei was also President and CEO of Liberty Broadband Corporation, which consists primarily of a stake in Charter Communications, and serves as chairman and CEO of Liberty Tripadvisor, which holds a controlling interest in Tripadvisor.
+He was its president and CEO.
+Liberty Media owns media, communications and entertainment businesses, including subsidiaries Formula One Group, SiriusXM, the Atlanta Braves, and an interest in Live Nation Entertainment.
+Maffei was also president and CEO of Liberty Broadband Corporation, which consists primarily of a stake in Charter Communications, and is chairman and CEO of Liberty Tripadvisor, which holds a controlling interest in Tripadvisor.
 Liberty Broadband and Liberty Tripadvisor were spun off from Liberty Media and Liberty Interactive, respectively, in 2014.
-In addition, Maffei serves as Executive Chairman of QVC Group, which owns digital commerce businesses, including subsidiaries HSN, Zulily, and the Cornerstone Brands.
+In addition, Maffei is executive chairman of QVC Group, which owns digital commerce businesses, including subsidiaries HSN, Zulily, and the Cornerstone Brands.

-He also serves as a director of Zillow.
+He also is a director of Zillow.
 Maffei has been leading the team in transforming these companies to compete in the digital/mobile era alongside Chairman John C. Malone.

-Maffei was Vice Chair of the Board of Trustees of Dartmouth College and served as Chair of the Finance Committee, and is a member of the Council on Foreign Relations.
-He previously served as President of the Board of Trustees of the Seattle Public Library.
+Maffei was vice chair of the Board of Trustees of Dartmouth College and was chair of the finance committee, and is a member of the Council on Foreign Relations.
+He previously was president of the board of trustees of the Seattle Public Library.

-Prior to joining Liberty Media, Maffei served as president and CFO of Oracle for only four months in 2005..
-He was chairman, President and CEO of 360networks.
+Prior to joining Liberty Media, Maffei was president and CFO of Oracle for only four months in 2005.
+He was chairman, president and CEO of 360networks.
 Maffei became CFO of Microsoft in 1997 and resigned in 1999.
-He was chairman of the Board of Expedia from 1999 to 2002.
-Maffei was the chairman of the Board of Starz and a Director of Barnes & Noble, Charter Communications, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts.
+He was chairman of Expedia from 1999 to 2002.
+Maffei was the chairman of Starz and a director of Barnes & Noble, Charter Communications, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts.
 He left the Starbucks board of directors in 2006.